thexeo/thexeo-ai/README.md

 Commit your changes (git commit -am 'Add some FooBar').
 Push to the branch (git push origin feature/FooBar).
 Create a new Pull Request.

-License

-This updated `README.md` explains the focus on digital marketing and SEO, highlighting the use of GPU for enhanced data processing capabilities.
-Remember to customize details like your GitHub username and adjust the content as necessary for your specific implementation.
-Note: This project uses mocked data for demonstration.
-For production use, integrate with actual data sources like Google Analytics API for real SEO and marketing metrics.

-This updated `README.md` explains the focus on digital marketing and SEO, highli